 Protesters spray paint slogans at the entrance to a tunnel on October 4.

-A store after being vandalized by protesters.
+A store is in shambles after being vandalized by protesters.

 Pro-democracy demonstrators hold up their hands to symbolize their five demands during a rally on October 4.